HarlamovGarik/dsml/Lab3/git-report-lab3.md

 ### Correlation

-After the correlation of the data, 20 features remained from the 26 presented, and the 3 most important features were also determined.
+<p>After the correlation of the data, 20 features remained from the 26 presented, and the 3 most important features were also determined.</p>
 <b>Features vs Price:</b>
 * Symboling feature vs Price is 0.036, p-value is 0.6331842154850545<br>
 * Normalized losses feature vs Price is 0.317, p-value is 1.4352759788069227e-05<br>